ASFOpenSARlab/opensarlab-docs/user_docs/jupyter_magic.md

 - "%df --raw" returns a raw data object
 - "%df --on" returns a string in GB after every subsequent code cell is run
 - "%df --off" turns "%df --on" back off
-- "%df -p /" allows the user to set the path to the volume partition to check
 - "%df -v" prints additional debugging text

 ## Cell Magics